cogent3/cogent3/doc/general.rst

 Our mission is to produce high quality, sophisticated scientific software that addresses the incredible pace of change in genomics.
 We are rewarded when users choose ``cogent3`` and get value from it.
 Even better is when those users make suggestions on how we can improve it.
 And best yet is when those users feel enthusiastic about making contributions at any level.
 All contribution are gratefully received.

-Because we value the open and inclusive nature of our community, we have adopted a `code of conduct <https://github.com/cogent3/cogent3/blob/develop/CODE_OF_CONDUCT.md>`_ so newcomers understand our the standards we adhere to in our interactions with each other.
+Because we value the open and inclusive nature of our community, we have adopted a `code of conduct <https://github.com/cogent3/cogent3/blob/develop/CODE_OF_CONDUCT.md>`_ so newcomers understand the standards we adhere to in our interactions with each other.
 Please read it and help us ensure our positive community culture remains as we grow.

 ************
 Contributing